 You’re part of a network of alumni committed to service, who can support you as you question and pursue a life of social justice.
 We offer opportunities for connection and ways to get involved as an alum that are couched in your current life experience.
 Members of the alumni association might connect with one another to support service in a new city, or share advice with a current student who is interested in their career field.

 How do I get even more involved?

 You can attend Alumni Weekend, which brings together generations of PBHAers in Cambridge every fall, or any of the local events put on by your regional group.
 You can also reach out to your PBHA-A Officers (listed below) about supporting the alumni association with events, projects, undergraduate connections, or fundraising.

 Who leads PBHA-A?

-PBHA-A is led by an elected board of officers.
-In addition, each class elects two class representatives upon graduation.
+PBHA-A is led by an elected board of officers. which includes three presidents and nine directors.
 The current officers are: